CyberCircuits/kicad-appimage/README.md

 # KiCad AppImages

-These AppImages were built on a Dockerized Ubuntu 20.04 and tested on Ubuntu 22.04, Debian 12, Fedora 38 and Fedora 40.
+These AppImages were built on a Dockerized Ubuntu 20.04 and tested on Ubuntu 22.04, Debian 12 (Xfce), Fedora 38 and Fedora 40.

 ## Build